 Remember your mindfulness!

 Think about your ‘musts VS wants’ (ie your optional category.)
 Before you spend, pause to consider whether or not you need it or want it.
-This is a quick way to identify areas of wasted spending an help you succeed in meeting your savings goals.
+This is a quick way to identify areas of wasted spending and help you succeed in meeting your savings goals.
 BUT also bear in mind the concept of spending well as opposed to going without.
 If the item is not necessary but will contribute to your happiness, then it may well be worth the investment and therefore not wasted spending.

-Another area where you can make huge saving is food.
+Another area where you can make a huge saving is food.
 Most people spend A LOT of money on food, but very often they aren’t aware of it.
 Those little trips to the corner shop for a loaf of bread where you somehow end up spending £30 because you remembered you also need some milk and some cat food, and oh, what the heck, why not add on a bar of chocolate and a bottle of wine because it’s Friday etc, all add up.

 When you regularly record your spending, you’ll soon see where your money goes.

 Some Kakeibos categorise food purchases as well, dividing into nutritional areas (fruit & veg, meat, dairy, snacks etc) which can not only be helpful in showing where you are spending but can assist you in making healthier dietary choices too.
-If that sound like too much effort (even I am not sure if I want to comb through my receipts calculating what I’ve spent on blueberries vs flour, and I LOVE budgeting! #nerd ) you might consider just breaking it down into regular food vs takeaways or some other larger grouping of your choice.
+If that sounds like too much effort (even I am not sure if I want to comb through my receipts calculating what I’ve spent on blueberries vs flour, and I LOVE budgeting! #nerd ) you might consider just breaking it down into regular food vs takeaways or some other larger grouping of your choice.

 At the end of each month compare what you had available to spend with what you actually spent.
 The Kakeibo is traditionally often illustrated depicting the battle between the savings pig and the expenses wolf… Ooh!
 I wonder if this is where the idea of piggy banks came from??
 Hmm…I digress… anyway, we want the pig to win….